William Blaxton: Biography

-The Episcopalian Blaxton did not get along with the Puritan leaders of the Boston church and in 1635 he moved about 35 mi south of Boston to what the Indians called the Pawtucket River and is today known as the Blackstone River in Cumberland, Rhode Island.
+The Anglican Blaxton did not get along with the Puritan leaders of the Boston church and in 1635 he moved about 35 mi south of Boston to what the Indians called the Pawtucket River and is today known as the Blackstone River in Cumberland, Rhode Island.
 He was the region's first European settler, one year before Roger Williams established Providence Plantations.

 The area that Blaxton settled was part of the Plymouth Colony until 1691, when it came under the jurisdiction of Massachusetts Bay Colony until 1741; it finally became part of the Colony of Rhode Island and Providence Plantations.
 He tended cattle, planted gardens, and cultivated an apple orchard, and he cultivated the first variety of American apples, the Yellow Sweeting.
 He called his home "Study Hill" and was said to have the largest library in the colonies at the time, but his library and house were burned during King Philip's War around 1675.

 Blaxton's friends among the Indians included Narragansetts, Miantonomi, Canonchet, Wampanoag, sachems, Massasoit, and Metacomet.
 Metacomet was known to the colonists as King Philip, and it was his followers who later burned Blaxton's home to the ground during that sachem's eponymous war in the 1670s.

 Roger Williams and Blaxton disagreed on many theological matters, but they remained lifelong friends.
 Williams frequently invited him to preach in Providence, among other churches throughout Rhode Island.
 According to one modern journalist Blaxton "is considered to be the pioneer clergyman of the Protestant Episcopal Church in the United States."